theVolary/feather/featherdoc/docs/communication.md

 At this point I'd also like to point out that because the semantics of listening to messages are the same as listening for the `connection` events (by design), you cannot send your own `connection` messages.
 The following is the short list of _reserved_ messages, including `connection`:
  - `connection` (tells an already subscribed client that another client has connected to the channel)
  - `subscribe` (tells a client when its own subscribtion has been made successfully)
+ - `unsubscribe` (tells a client when its own subscribtion has been removed)
  - `disconnection` (tells a client that another client has disconnected from the channel)
  - `error` (sent back to the client that originated the message; the `data` property of the return object contains the error message.)